trhacknon/trhacknon.github.io/_posts/2019-2-15-Dynamic-Invoke.md

 .NET APIs involved.
 Explain the functions and implementation in SharpSploit.

-## Example - NtInjector
+## Example - Re-implementing MiniDumpWriteDump

-Let's walk through an example.
-We will build a shellcode injector that only uses API calls from `ntdll.dll`, but does not use any PInvokes from that DLL.
-It does not implement any new injection technique.
-The complete project is not available for download, but you may build a tool from it yourself as an exercise.

 ## Room for Improvement

-## Conclusion

 # Conclusions

-Next up, how to use D/Invoke to use exported functions from memory-mapped unmanaged DLLs... entirely from memory.
-Completely bypasses API Hooking and enables using DLLs reflectively.
+Next up, an in-depth exploration of how to leverage SharpSploit to execute PE modules from memory, either for post-exploitation or for hook evasion.